roikku/lh-api-showcase/README.md

 ##Some Technical Aspects

-This app is written in Java and is developped using the [GWT](http://www.gwtproject.org) framewrok.
+This app is written in Java and is developped using the [GWT](http://www.gwtproject.org) framework.
 It reposes on the MVP architecture (Model--View--Presenter) as described in the article [Building MVP apps](http://www.gwtproject.org/articles/mvp-architecture.html).

 This sample project provides:
 - sample code to use the [LH API](https://developer.lufthansa.com) in Java.